jjfishtank/ExploringRust/README.md

 Rust uses references and raw pointers for direct memory access.
 It also has unique pointers for heap allocation.

 ### Memory management
-Rust uses a system of ownership with a set of rules that the compiler checks at compile time1.
+Rust uses a system of ownership with a set of rules that the compiler checks at compile time.
 It does not have a garbage collector.

 ### Functions/sub-programs implementation
 Functions are declared with the fn keyword.
 Methods are associated functions defined within an impl block.